THE INVISIBLE LOAD INVENTORY

 The invisible load doesn’t get lighter until someone can finally see it.

-This inventory takes 15 to 20 minutes.
-It's completely free.
-And it might be the most honest conversation your relationship has had about this.
+This inventory takes 10 to 15 minutes.
+It’s completely free.
+And it might be the first time you’ve both been looking at the same picture.

 COMMON QUESTIONS